 Probiotics protect for several days since they are a living thing.

-Probiotics consume pollen, dust mite feces, pet dander, etc. which helps naturally purify the air.
+Probiotics reduce ATP from pollen, dust mite feces, pet dander, etc. which helps naturally purify the air.

 Probiotics destroy odors at the source and work at the microscopic level.